blue-span/bluespan.gg/source/giveaway.rst

 chances of winning.

 .. [#youtube-username] Your "username" is the text that shows up to the left of
-                       the text you type in YouTube's live chat feature.
+                       the messages you type in YouTube's live chat feature.

 When are the winners being announced?
 -------------------------------------